Imaging Through Noise With Quantum Illumination: Introduction

 In 2013, Lopaeva et al. performed an experimental demonstration of the quantum illumination principle, to determine the presence or absence of a semi-transparent object, by exploiting intensity correlations of a quantum origin in the presence of thermal light \cite{lopaeva_experimental_2013}.
 Additionally, a quantum illumination protocol has been experimentally demonstrated in the microwave domain \cite{barzanjeh_microwave_2015} and a further demonstration in which joint detection of the signal and idler is not required \cite{chang_quantumenhanced_2019}.
-However, these previous demonstrations were restricted to simply detecting the presence or absence of a target, rather than performing any form of spatially resolved imaging.
-The acquisition of an image using quantum illumination has recently been reported \cite{england_quantumenhanced_2019}, but that demonstration was performed using a mono-mode source of correlations and by raster-scanning the object within this single-mode beam.
-The aforementioned demonstration may be seen as a qualitative assessment of the method but a full field imaging implementation of the quantum illumination protocol remains to be demonstrated using a spatially resolved source of single photons and spatially resolved coincidence detections.
-Furthermore, a demonstration of the quantum illumination protocol in which thermal light, as opposed to a coherent state, is used as the incoming parasitic light so as to better represent environmental light statistics would be a demonstration of the potential real-world applications of the quantum illumination protocol.
+However, these previous demonstrations were restricted to simply detecting the presence or absence of a target, rather than performing any form of spatially resolved imaging.The acquisition of an image using quantum illumination has recently been reported \cite{england_quantumenhanced_2019}, but that demonstration was performed using a single-transverse-mode source of correlated photon pairs and by raster-scanning the object within one of these single-mode beams.
+The aforementioned demonstration may be seen as a qualitative assessment of the method but a full field imaging implementation of the quantum illumination protocol remains to be demonstrated using a multi-transverse-mode source of single photons and spatially resolved coincidence detections.
+Furthermore, the work in \cite{england_quantumenhanced_2019} uses only a coherent state as the as the incoming background light rather than a thermal state as was used in \cite{lopaeva_experimental_2013}.
+The use of thermal light as the incoming background light, as does the work presented here, better represents environmental light statistics and therefore performing full-field imaging using quantum illumination would be a demonstration of the potential real-world applications of the quantum illumination protocol.

 In quantum imaging, commonly used properties are spatial quantum-correlations, which can be exploited to surpass the classical limits of imaging \cite{genovese_real_2016,lugiato_quantum_2002, walborn_spatial_2010,meda_photon-number_2017,Moreau2018review}.
 These quantum-correlations have been used in the case of NOON states for enhanced phase detection \cite{giovannetti_quantum-enhanced_2004,ono_entanglement-enhanced_2013}, through the use of definite number of photons, to improve the signal to noise ratio for measuring the absorption of objects through sub-shot-noise measurements \cite{meda_photon-number_2017,brida_experimental_2010,moreau_demonstrating_2017,toninelli_sub-shot-noise_2017}, and to perform resolution-enhanced imaging by centroid estimation of photon-pairs \cite{toninelli_resolution-enhanced_2019}.
 Such schemes rely on the ability to detect and utilise quantum proprieties after the probed object, and are therefore sensitive to decoherence through the introduction of environmental noise and optical losses that lead to severe degradation of the quantum enhancement \cite{giovannetti_advances_2011}.
 These schemes are therefore limited to low-noise and high-detection efficiency conditions, and to the sensing of objects presenting relatively low absorption.
 These limitations make such schemes difficult to implement in real-world conditions.
 However, the quantum illumination protocol, as described by Lloyd \cite{lloyd_enhanced_2008}, is resilient to environmental noise and losses.